citapress/citapress/content/books/on-the-equality-of-the-sexes/index.md

   - early-modern
 description: '"When “On the Equality of the Sexes” appeared in 1790 in
   <i>Massachusetts Magazine</i>, it became the earliest known public claim in
-  America for female equality." - Bonnie J. Smith'
+  America for female equality." - Bonnie Hurd Smith'
 ---
 ## Foreword